When to Replace Running Shoes

 Consider getting a professional fitting and gait analysis by a trained Associate at a DICK’S Sporting Goods store.
 They’ll help you find a model best suited to your expected use and type of stride (i.e. stability shoes for enhanced support to counter overpronation or oversupination, neutral shoes for more normal gaits).

-Although most factory insoles are fine, investing in a pair of high-performance models or having custom orthotics made that are tailored to your feet can make a difference.
+Although most factory insoles are fine, investing in a pair of high-performance insoles or having custom orthotics made that are tailored to your feet can make a difference.
 These offer superior cushioning for a more comfortable run while providing better heel support for more even, all-around wear.
 They’re also interchangeable from one pair of shoes to the next.

 “Remember that your foot’s arch can change over time due to age or weight,” she said.
 “So having the best materials inside the shoe can make a difference.
 If you can afford this purchase, it’s worth it.”